satpalsr/sdk/docs/server.chunk.md

 Use .setBlock() to set the block type id at a specific local cooridnate.
 Block type ids are ones that have been registered in the [BlockTypeRegistry](./server.blocktyperegistry.md) associated with the [World](./server.world.md) the chunk belongs to.
 A block type id of 0 is used to represent no block.
 Removing a block is done by .setBlock(localCoordinate, 0).

+<h2>Events</h2>

+This class is an EventRouter, and instances of it emit events with payloads listed under [ChunkEventPayloads](./server.chunkeventpayloads.md)

 ## Example